AlgoMaster Logo

 Recursion and the Call Stack

-Recursion is the backbone of tree traversal, graph DFS, backtracking, and divide-and-conquer.
-Understanding how C# handles recursion is essential.
+Recursion underlies tree traversal, graph DFS, backtracking, and divide-and-conquer.
+It helps to know how C# handles it.

 Every method call in C# goes on the call stack, which has limited space (typically 1 MB by default on Windows, which translates to a few thousand frames depending on frame size).
 If your recursion goes too deep, you get a StackOverflowException: